cvanniek/Whoop/README.md

 ## **Project Overview**

+As a masters of data science student and post-collegiate athlete, balancing training, recovery, and performance can feel like juggling three priorities at once.

 The primary goal of this project is to:

 1. **Identify patterns** in my personal recovery, sleep, and workout metrics.